Matthew-w56/verovio-integration/lib/verovio/EditCommands.md

 	Action: Drag
 	Parameters: elementId, x, y
-	This method actually calculates the new pitch of a note dragged to those coordinates.
+	This method calculates the new pitch of a note dragged to those coordinates.

 	Action: KeyDown
 	Parameters: elementId, key, {shiftKey, ctrlKey}